prma85/node_comit/docs/11-express.md

 - Use newId as id
 - And the name we get it from the request body
 - As we don't have an image for now let's add some value
-- Also you can download this [lukecage.jpg]() and put it inside the img folder
 - Now that we have the superhero we can add it to the collection

   ```js